ubio/kneecap/README.md

 # How it works

-A KC instance allows a single endpoint per http request/response, hardcoded `/request` or `/response`.
+A KC instance only allows separate endpoints per http request/response.
 A single callback can be attached to each endpoint, which must return a promise.

 ## Examples